-(a) Indicate the frequency with which the Board of Director rs, Committee of the Board or CEO to assess the E 3R performance of the Company.
-Within 3 months, 3-6 month ıs, Annually, More than 1 year
+(a) Indicate the frequency with which the Board of Directors, performance of the Company.
+Within 3 months, 3-6 months, | from time to time to review the CSR performance of the Company.
+Annually, More than 1 year

-The BR performance of the Company is periodically assessed by the MD during the year.
-The CSR Committee of the Board meets from time to time to review the CSR performance of the Company.
+The BR performance of the Company is periodically assessed by Committee of the Board or CEO to assess the BR the MD during the year.
+The CSR Committee of the Board meets